AMIS Method – The new standard in modern hip surgery

 What makes the AMIS method so successful

-The AMIS method – derived from “Anterior Minimally Invasive Surgery” – has revolutionized hip arthroplasty.
-This minimally invasive surgical technique allows the implantation of an artificial hip joint without significantly affecting the surrounding muscle structures.
-It represents a paradigmatic change in endoprosthetics: away from invasive procedures towards gentle methods that enable faster rehabilitation and overall better patient care.
-But what exactly is the AMIS method, what advantages does it offer, and why is it ideal for short-shaft prostheses?
-Read this comprehensive guide to find out everything about the innovative technology.
+The AMIS method – derived from "Anterior Minimally Invasive Surgery" – has revolutionized hip replacement surgery.
+This minimally invasive surgical technique allows for the implantation of an artificial hip joint without significantly affecting the surrounding muscle structures.
+It represents a paradigmatic shift in joint replacement: away from invasive procedures and toward gentler methods that enable faster rehabilitation and overall better patient care.
+But what exactly is the AMIS method, what advantages does it offer, and why is it ideally suited for short-stem prostheses?
+Read this comprehensive guide to learn everything about this innovative technique.

 What is the AMIS method?

 The AMIS method refers to an anterior, minimally invasive approach to hip surgery.
-This is done through the natural muscle gaps on the front of the thigh, meaning no important muscles have to be cut.
+This is achieved through the natural muscle gaps on the front of the thigh, thus avoiding the need to cut through any important muscles.

 How it works in detail

-Access point: The surgical incision is made along the anterolateral side of the thigh at a length of approximately 8-12 cm.
+Access point: The surgical incision is made along the anterolateral side of the thigh, approximately 8-12 cm in length.

-Protection of muscles: The access between the tensor fasciae latae and the sartorius is through the natural gap layer.
+Preservation of muscles: Access between the tensor fasciae latae and the sartorius muscle is gained through the natural cleft layer.

-Less tissue trauma: Muscles and tendons are only held to the side - not severed.
+Reduced tissue trauma: Muscles and tendons are merely held aside – not cut.

 Prosthesis implantation: The prosthesis is positioned precisely while respecting the natural biomechanics of the joint.

-The AMIS method is based on the principles of anatomical protection and minimal stress on the surrounding tissue, which significantly reduces postoperative complications.
+The AMIS method is based on the principles of anatomical preservation and minimal stress on the surrounding tissue, thereby significantly reducing postoperative complications.

-With the increasing demand for patient-friendly and efficient surgical methods, the AMIS method meets several requirements of modern medicine:
+With the increasing demand for patient-friendly and efficient surgical methods, the AMIS method fulfills several requirements of modern medicine:

-Reduced postoperative pain: By protecting the muscles, there is significantly less pain.
+Reduced postoperative pain: By protecting the muscles, significantly less pain occurs.

-Early mobilization: Patients can often take their first steps again on the day of the operation.
+Early mobilization: Patients can often take their first steps again on the day of surgery.

 Lower dislocation rates: The anterior approach minimizes the risk of prosthesis dislocation.

-Cosmetic Benefits: Small skin incisions leave subtle scars.
+Cosmetic benefits: Small skin cuts leave discreet scars.

-Another decisive advantage is the excellent suitability for the implantation of short-shaft prostheses.
+Another crucial advantage is its excellent suitability for the implantation of short-stem prostheses.

 Advantages of the AMIS method at a glance